 Jim E. Hamilton Correctional Center in Hodgen was originally the home of the Civilian Conservation Corps.
 It was later used by the U.S. Forest Service and Hodgen Job Corps.

-Home to more than 700 inmates, it opened as a prison in 1971, receiving its first inmates as “Camp Hodgen.”
-It offered inmates vocational-technical training in subjects like electrical work, welding, construction and others.
-Its name was changed in 1973 to Ouachita Correctional Center.
+Home to more than 700 inmates today, it first opened as a prison in 1971 as “Camp Hodgen.”
+It offered vocational-technical training in subjects including electrical work, welding, construction and others.
+Its became Ouachita Correctional Center in 1973.

-In 1998, ODOC renamed it Jim E. Hamilton Correctional Center in honor of the State Senator who was instrumental in acquiring the site for the state.
+In 1998, ODOC renamed it Jim E. Hamilton Correctional Center in honor of the State Senator - Sen. James E. Hamilton - who was instrumental in acquiring the site for the state.